practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 ![plot](./Scheme%20dialects%20-%20big%2C%20actively%20maintained.png)

-..which is based on the listing as found under _Scheme Containers - Available implementations - Big, actively maintained_ at: https://containers.scheme.org/ (*)
+..which is based on the listing as found here at: _Scheme Containers - Available implementations - Big, actively maintained_ at: https://containers.scheme.org/ (*)

 However, this list is now outdated, which can be seen at best from my point of view with **Kawa**, a Scheme dialect for the Java Virtual Machine (JVM), see at ![Kawa](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Scheme%20dialects%20on%20the%20Java%20Virtual%20Machine%20(JVM)).